MaximumFluff/Mobile-Programming-Project/README.md

 ## Description

-The app aims to be a useful companion app for players of Dungeons & Dragons, offering several features that would be useful in playing or running a game:
+The app aims to be a useful companion app for players of Dungeons & Dragons, offering several features that would be useful in playing or running a game as a Dungeon Master:

 * A random dice roller, from d4 (4-sided) to d100
 * An initiative tracker, to aid tracking turns in combat rounds